koprty/Wolf-e/README.md

     - TODO: make login and register inaccessible if already loggedin

 ## Todos
-- remove the shopping cart row in SQL created when you log in (no need for it, just display an empty shopping cart [logged in] or error [logged out]) - done (arjun?)
+- remove the shopping cart row in SQL created when you log in (no need for it, just display an empty shopping cart [logged in] or error [logged out]) - done (arjun)
-- customer object / item object for customerid / itemid?

-- Shopping Cart Profile
+- Shopping Cart Profile - almost done
     - Edit quantity

 - Added Delivery and Payments form - lise (need to do more checks for cookies)